masneyb/gftp/README.md

   Go to https://github.com/masneyb/gftp/issues

-  If you find ANY bugs in gFTP, please check to make sure that you are using the latest version of gFTP.

-  When sending in bug reports, please try to be as descriptive as
+  When sending in bug reports, PLEASE try to be as descriptive as
   possible: what OS/version you are running, what compiler you are compiling with, the output of gftp --info and any other important information.